colemanbroad/cpnet3/notes/issues.md

-# Draw tracking tail on top of GT links
+# #23 Draw tracking tail on top of GT links

 Show how predictions compare with GT visually.
 For detection we show detected centerpoints right next to each other so it's obvious if they match.
 How can we do the same thing for tracking (with GT) so that the differences are visually apparent?

+- when using different detections we can draw both GT and YP in different colors but blend them when they overlap with 0.5 alpha.
+- This is now done and implemented in the [biopencil] project.

 # Evaluate tracking on droso wing